kazu-yamamoto/hs-sympo-2012/test-coverage-survey.markdown

 This is a list of all packages from the Haskell platform, excluding core libraries that come with GHC.

-We do not include core libraries, because some of the have tests of their own, and some of them have tests in GHC's test suite.
+We do not include core libraries, because some of them have tests of their own, and some of them have tests in GHC's test suite.
 And we did not make the effort to properly survey this.